How Pros Select Bull Put Spread Strikes For Monthly Income

 High IV lets you buy a lot of safety — use it.

-• You’ll usually need to be slightly above the current price
+• You’ll usually need to sell somewhat closer to the current price.

 • In quiet markets, I may temporarily move closer to the 0.50–0.60 delta region or tighten the spread width to keep the credit meaningful — still with defined risk and controlled sizing.